ZetCode

 }

-We check the type of stdin using the stdioType property.
-This helps determine if the program is receiving input interactively or through a pipe.
+We pass stdin to the top-level stdioType function to determine its type.
+This helps establish whether the program is receiving input interactively or through a pipe.

 $ dart main.dart